James Lapine, Librettist

 Louise - Their daughter

-An Old Lady - A regular stroller in the park and also Georges' mother, though she's not eager to advertise the relationship
+An Old Lady - A regular stroller in the park and also Georges'

 The Old Lady's Nurse